Global-Health-Labs/nPOC-BB/docs/readme.md

 ## Documentation

 Please [read the docs](https://global-health-labs.github.io/nPOC-BB) to find out more about the nPOC-BB project and its history of development at Global Health Labs.
-Another overview of this project and other projects developed at Global Health Labs are collected at [Gates Open Research](https://gatesopenresearch.org/gateways). **INSERT LINK TO GATEWAY?**
+Another overview of this project and other projects developed at Global Health Labs will be collected at [Gates Open Research](https://gatesopenresearch.org/gateways).